PhilLockett/PDFBook/README.md

-# PDFBooket
+# PDFBook

 A simple application to generate a booklet from of a PDF.

 ## Overview

-PDFBooklet.java can be used as a standalone file or with the GUI front end defined in UserGui.java.
+PDFBook.java can be used as a standalone file or with the GUI front end defined in UserGui.java.
 In both cases it is dependent on PDFbox.
 This project has been set up as a Maven project which includes the GUI and uses Maven to resolve the PDFbox dependency.
 This also means it can be built independent of